aiman-al-masoud/deixiscript/docs/thesis/3-common-sense.typ

+- Advice Taker
+- Machines Like Us
+- Metafor (presented in detail in naturalistic programming)

 = Artificial Intelligence

 Artificial Intelligence is an extremely broad area of study that has undergone various "summers" and "winters" @ilkou2020symbolic, has spanned over decades of research from its first inception in the last century, and has preoccupied some of the most brilliant minds in history.